GluuFederation/docs-gg-prod/docs/source/tutorials/uma-claim-gathering-tutorial.md

 Register your upstream API as a Service.
 For more details, see the [Gluu UMA Auth and UMA PEP service docs](/plugin/gluu-uma-auth-pep/#service-level).

-We are using `https://jsonplaceholder.typicode.com` as a Upstream API, it is your application which you wanna add user authentication and authorization.
+We are using `https://jsonplaceholder.typicode.com` as the Upstream API, it is your application which you wanna add user authentication and authorization.

 Follow these step to add Service using GG UI